Barbora Krejčíková: Career highlights

-Professional career highlights

 Singles

-In October 2020, she reached the fourth round of the French Open tournament, which helped her attain a new best year-end ranking of No. 65 in November.
+In October 2020, Krejčíková reached the fourth round of the French Open tournament, which helped her attain a new best year-end ranking of No. 65 in November.

-In March 2021, she made progress to her first singles final of a WTA 1000 tournament at the Dubai Championships, eventually losing to Garbiñe Muguruza.
+In March 2021, Krejčíková made progress to her first singles final of a WTA 1000 tournament at the Dubai Championships, eventually losing to Garbiñe Muguruza.
 As a result, she climbed to a new career-high of No. 38 in the singles rankings.

-In May 2021, she won her first WTA singles title at Strasbourg the day before the 2021 French Open started.
-Krejčíková went on to win the subsequent French Open, her first Grand Slam final in singles.
+In May 2021, Krejčíková won her first WTA singles title at Strasbourg the day before the 2021 French Open started.
+Krejčíková went on to win the subsequent French Open, her first Grand Slam title in singles.
 As a result, she climbed to a career-high of No. 15 in the singles rankings.
-She won her third WTA singles title at Prague, and reached a career high singles ranking of world number 2 in February 2022 after reaching the final at Sydney and the quarterfinals of the 2022 Australian Open.
+She won her third WTA singles title at Prague, and reached a career high singles ranking of world No. 2 in February 2022 after reaching the final at Sydney and the quarterfinals of the 2022 Australian Open.
 After injuries, Krejčíková would win two further singles titles in 2022: at Tallinn, and at Ostrava.

-She won her maiden WTA 1000 title in singles at the 2023 Dubai Tennis Championships, defeating four top-10 opponents, including the World No. 1, 2, and 3.
+In 2023, Krejčíková won her maiden WTA 1000 title in singles at the 2023 Dubai Tennis Championships, defeating four top-10 opponents, including the world Nos 1, 2, and 3.

-Krejčíková has also won 14 singles titles on the ITF Circuit.
+In 2024, Krejčíková reached her second Grand Slam final at the 2024 Wimbledon Championships, defeating former champion Elena Rybakina.
+She won the title defeating Jasmine Paolini in three sets.
+It was her second singles Major title after the French Open in 2021.

 Doubles

-With compatriot Kateřina Siniaková, she won the doubles titles at the 2018 French Open and 2018 Wimbledon Championships.
+With compatriot Kateřina Siniaková, Krejčíková won the doubles titles at the 2018 French Open and 2018 Wimbledon Championships.

-Krejcikova also won the 2021 French Open Women's Doubles title with Siniaková, and they added the Australian Open Women's doubles 2022 title in January 2022.
+Krejcikova also won the 2021 French Open women's doubles title with Siniaková, and they added the Australian Open Women's doubles 2022 title in January 2022.